Understanding And Optimizing Your Search Bar

 Separator Characters

-Specific characters like "-", "_", spaces, and periods (".") function as separators, breaking up words into sections.
+Specific characters such as "-", "_", spaces, and periods (".") serve as separators, breaking words into sections.
 Each section's first 20 characters are indexed on a character-by-character basis.

 For example, if an asset's tag is animal, the values will be indexed as a & an & ani & anim & animal.